silhavyj/ZeroMate/README.md

 ## Installation

-The emulator was tested on both Windows and Linux using the MSVC and GCC compiler respectively.
+The emulator was tested on both Windows and Linux using the MSVC, GCC, and Clang compilers.
 You can download a ready-to-use executable for both platforms from the latest [release](https://github.com/silhavyj/ZeroMate/releases).
 Alternatively, if you are brave enough, you can attempt to [build](docs/build.md) it yourself from the source code.

 ## User manual